solanum-tuberosums/djangazon/README.md

 In order to use all of the Bangazon website's features, users must create an account by clicking the "Register" button in the top left corner of the splash page.

 #### Registered users can:
-* Can Add Products to Sell
+* Add Products to Sell
+* Add and Delete Multiple Payment Types
+* Add Products to or delete products from a Shopping Cart
 * Browse All Products
 * Browse All Product Categories
 * Browse 20 Most Recently Added Products
 * Browse Products by Category
-* Add and Delete Multiple Payment Types
-* Add Products to or delete products from a Shopping Cart
 * Logout

 #### Users that are _not_ registered can: